 Comments like “you have to eat your brussel sprouts before you get any dessert” send a message to children that vegetables are something that are not to be enjoyed.
 Try to create positive mealtime environments and avoid any negative connotations around vegetables.
 This can have profound effects on their future eating habits as well as leaving you stressed and frustrated.

-3. Get them involved
+2. Get children involved

-4. Take advantage of snack times
+3. Take advantage of snack times

-6. Serve new foods alongside familiar foods
+5. Serve one new vegetable at a time, alongside familiar foods

 - Check out our Kids Lunchbox eBook.